Quick Links:

 What is the attendance policy?

 Regular attendance at lessons is a crucial factor in each student’s progress.
 Students are charged for the full semester of lessons or classes for which they register; tuition for lessons missed due to student absence will not be refunded.
 It is in the student’s interest to attend all lessons, and to arrive promptly at their scheduled lesson or class time.
 Instruction time lost due to student tardiness is forfeited, and will not be made up unless there are extenuating circumstances (e.g. a family emergency).
+To view the full cancellation/makeup lesson policy, click here.

-Sharing one’s love of music with others in public and casual performances is an integral part of piano study.
-Students are expected to play each Fall and Spring in one of the Young Pianists’ end-of-semester recitals (if recitals are held).
 Any request for an exemption from Fall or Spring recital attendance must be approved well in advance by the student’s teacher and the Director.
 Parents should take careful note of recital dates, which are typically posted early in the semester on the Young Pianists’ home page, before making travel plans or family/social commitments.
-Students work very hard preparing their recital pieces; most look forward eagerly to performing in recital and are deeply disappointed if circumstances intervene to make that impossible.
+Students and teachers work very hard preparing their recital pieces; most students look forward eagerly to performing in recital and may be disappointed if circumstances intervene to make that impossible.

 What is the refund policy?

-You can find the Refund Policy here.
+You can find the Refund Policy here (scroll down to Tuition and Payment -> Refund policy).

 Whom should I contact with further questions?